 Hector MacQueen, 'The Common Frame of Reference in Europe ', (2010), Tulane European and Civil Law Forum, Vol 25, pp 177-95

 Abstract: Discusses the origins of the Draft Common Frame of Reference and assesses the need for further work in particular areas, taking as an example the subject of restitutionary damages for non-performance of a contract.
 Also assesses the possible relevance of the DCFR in work on African legal unity.

 Martin Hogg, Hector MacQueen, 'Melville Monument Liability: Some Doubtful Dicta', (2010), Edinburgh Law Review, Vol 14, pp 451-55

 Abstract: This analysis piece examines the recent decision of the Inner House of the Court of Session in Khaliq v Londis CSIH 13 on the subject of liability for wasted pre-contractual expenditure.

-Hector MacQueen, Charlotte Waelde 'UK Copyright Law in the Digital Environment' (2006) Electronic Journal of Comparative Law Vol 103
+Hector MacQueen, Charlotte Waelde, 'UK Copyright Law in the Digital Environment: Report to the XVIIth International Congress of Comparative Law, July 2006 (Response to Questionnaire III.B)', (2006), Electronic Journal of Comparative Law, Vol 10

 Abstract: Updated account of progress in Scotland towards comprehensive archival legislation, taking account of digitisation, FoI and other current issues.